The sooner you know about a problem, the sooner you can address it, right? Imagine if you could do that in your most important apps and software.

 MTTA isn’t just about monitoring for specific alerts.
 The challenge facing incident management teams primarily centers around the scale of networking operations.

-Instead, the behavior of networking systems is modeled and generalized, by a statistical system such as a machine learning model.
+Instead, the behavior of networking systems is modeled and generalized by a statistical system, such as a machine learning model and increasingly AI.
 Deviations from the normal behavior are classified as anomalous and therefore mandate an acknowledgement action from the incident management teams.

-This discrepancy causes an average delay in issuing an alert and acknowledgement from the incident management teams to respond.
+This discrepancy causes an average delay in issuing an alert and acknowledgment from the incident management teams to respond.

 Information that can be used to issue an alert is generated in silos — network logs, application logs, network traffic data.
 This information must be integrated and collected in a consumable format within a scalable data platform.
 For example, data lakes or data lakehouses that acquire data of all structures and various formats within a scalable cloud-based repository.